The Fascinating Game of Balance

 I share this with you as a reminder to find the things — and the moments — that bring you joy.
 Lean in hard, especially when work is becoming all-consuming.
 Spend time doing things that light you up, and with people who make you happy.
 And, of course, value and respect the importance of personal time, as well as professional accomplishments, both for yourselves and for your teams.
 It’s crucial for our well-being.

-And how amazing that I could three “special moments” into my brief time away: spending time with family, appreciating the beauty of a city, and running a race.
+And how amazing that I could insert three “special moments” into my brief time away: spending time with family, appreciating the beauty of a city, and running a race.

 So now, I encourage you to seek out your own special moments.
 Stay inspired.
 Embrace your passions.
 Enjoy the everyday, as well as the remarkable.